Do or do not. There is no try.

 ALUMNI

-Dana Kapellar-Liberman: Technician (2018-2019).
+Dana Kapellar-Liberman (2018-2019).
 Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo (2019-2023).
 Current: Neurosurgery resident, Emory University School of Medicine.

 Jordan Jacquelin Lu: Columbia undergraduate student (2019-2023).
 Current: Clinical Scientist at Icahn School of Medicine, Mt Sinai.